-If you plan to send your AI file to print or maybe share it with your teammate to work on it together, it’s always a good idea to embed your images.
-Avoid awkward situations like “omg, where are my images?
-I swear I had them ready”.
+If you plan to send your Illustrator file to print or maybe share it with your teammate to work on it together, it’s always a good idea to embed your images.

 Oh, don’t assume that when you place an image in Illustrator it’s already embedded.
 No, no, no!
 The image is linked, yes, but to embed it, there are a few extra steps.
 I mean, very simple trouble-saving extra steps.